Skip to main content

 FASTAInclude support for interleaved format..fasta, .fa, .fna, .fsa, .fas

-PHYLIPSupport relaxed-phylip only.
+PHYLIPSupport relaxed-PHYLIP only.
 Include support for interleaved format.
 Learn the differences here..phy, .phylip, .ph

 NEXUSInclude support for interleaved format..nexus, .nex, .nxs